rhult/gtk-osx-framework/package-data/README.txt

+GTK+ 2.12

-This package contains three frameworks needed for developing GTK+ applications natively on Mac OS X, GLib, Cairo and GTK+.
+This package contains three frameworks needed for developing GTK+ applications natively on Mac OS X: GLib, Cairo and GTK+.

 The frameworks contain the following components: